bparanj/crystal/electronics/design/thermoelectric-effect.md

 1.  child :

 Imagine you have two special blocks.
-When one block gets hot and the other stays cool, they can make a tiny bit of electricity!
-It's like magic, but it's ly science.
+When one block gets hot and the other stays cool, they can make a tiny bit of electricity.
 We can use this to make little lights glow or even to keep our drinks cold in a special cooler.

 2.  teenager :